Flexible flight training

 The Wings Alliance Flexible Programme is truly unique.
 Other flight training programmes offer little or no choice; you have to fit into their location and timescale requirements.
-While this makes purchasing decisions relatively easy; you either do or do not step onto their production line, it sometimes does not fit your own circumstances or priorities.
+While this makes purchasing decisions relatively easy, it sometimes does not fit your own circumstances or priorities.

 The traditional alternative is self-organised modular training.
 While this is flexible, it misses out on the advantages provided by a ‘packaged’ training programme.
 Most importantly, quality assurance and a single training record, both of which are important to prospective employers.